 The types of personal information that we collect and hold will depend on the nature of your dealing with us, which include (but is not limited to):

-(a) contact and identification information such as name, address, phone number, email address, date of birth, marital status, gender, driver’s licence details and other contact details;
+(a) contact and identification information such as your name and previous names, address and previous addresses, phone number, email address, date of birth, marital status, number of dependants, gender, driver’s licence details, and other contact details;

-(b) employment-related information such as your profession, occupation or job title, employer and payroll information;
+(b) employment-related information such as your profession, occupation or job title, previous employment, employer and payroll information;

 (c) payment (including bank) details used to purchase our products or services;